Supplier Code of Conduct

 We expect that Suppliers pay fair remuneration and guarantee the applicable national statutory minimum wage, including overtime hours and legally mandated benefits.

-We expect Suppliers to comply with applicable laws on working hours and that Suppliers ensure that overtime is voluntary and compensated according to above section on compensation.
+We expect Suppliers to comply with applicable laws on working hours and that Suppliers ensure that overtime is voluntary and compensated according to the above section on compensation.

 In case of severe violations of the SCoC, CBED will contact the vendor and address the matter to terminate the practice and open a dialogue to prevent future violations.
 CBED retains full discretion to terminate any contractual agreements for severe violations of this Code of Conduct.